 IMPACT: Celine, can we begin with you introducing yourself?
 And telling us a little but about yourself?

-CT: My name is Celine Tran, I’m a French Vietnamese actress, comic book author and a DJ… I just played at the Cannes International Film Festival.
+CT: My name is Celine Tran, I’m a French Vietnamese actress, comic book author and a DJ… I just played at the Cannes Film Festival.
 After spending a few years in Los Angeles, I’m now based in Paris but I’m very attracted to Asia and Asian Cinema… where I’m currently connected to several projects in various stages of development.

 What initially attracted you to the martial arts and why?